LIHI Certificate #56 - Loring Road Project, Massachusetts

 After the hydro turbine or pressure reducing valves, water is sent via a pipeline to a second valve chamber that directs flows to either Loring Road Storage Tank One or Two.
 A steady flow rate of 20 million gallons per day can be discharged from Valve Chamber One into the tanks on a nearly constant basis.
 From the tanks, flow is discharged to downstream pipelines (Weston Aqueduct Supply Mains) serving MWRA’s Low Service Area.
 The 200-kW hydro turbine driven generator provides energy recovery along with the primary purpose of the Loring Road facility to regulate flow and provide a constant pressure water supply to the low service system.
 The Loring Road Storage Facility operates 24/7, and the hydroelectric facility is integrated into existing operations.
 The power produced is distributed to the electrical grid and generates income for MWRA.

 The project operates as a conduit facility.
 Waters are transferred from one water supply tank to another and do not discharge into a river.

 Waters within the project reach are utilized for water supply purposes and are thus high quality and potable.

 Fish passage is not necessary nor feasible due to the conduit nature of the project.

 The facility is located in a water distribution facility and the DCR’s Division of Water Supply is responsible for shoreline protection.

-There are no threatened or endangered species potentially present in the project vicinity.
-Similarly, no cultural or historic resources exist in the project area.
+There are no threatened or endangered species potentially present at the project.
+Similarly, no cultural or historic resources exist in the hydro project.

 The project is located at a public water supply transfer facility, which restricts public access to the project area.